theyashsisodiya/image-to-code/README.md

 ```
 ## Configuration

-You need to configure your API key in the `app.py` file.
-Replace `YOUR GEMINI KEY`Get your API key from here →[API_KEY](https://aistudio.google.com/app/apikey)
+Get your API key from here →[API_KEY](https://aistudio.google.com/app/apikey)  Create API Key and copy and paste it on your API key in the `app.py` file.
+Replace `YOUR GEMINI KEY

 ## Running the App